weizhenye/Danmaku/README.md

 More details about [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

 ### Resize
-	// do it when you resize container or video. danmaku.resize();
+Do it when you resize container or video.

+	danmaku.resize();

 ### Show
 	danmaku.show();

 ### Hide
-	// if you set `display: none;` to the container directly when using DOM engine,
-	// you should also do danmaku.hide() otherwise the typesetting will be broken
-	// when it's showed.
+If you set `display: none;` to the container directly when using DOM engine, you should also do danmaku.hide() otherwise the typesetting will be broken when it's showed.

 	danmaku.hide();

-### Comments list
+### Speed
-	danmaku.comments;
+There is a property `duration` for all comments, which means how long will a comment be shown to the stage. `duration` is calculated by `stage.width / danmaku.speed`, and `danmaku.speed` is a standard for all comments, because the actually speed for each comment is then calculated by `(comment.width + stage.width) / duration`.
+The default value is 144.

+	danmaku.speed = 144;